agigox/fullstack-coding-challenge/README.md

 * Backend
   * Node.js

-* How to use the app
+## How to use the app

+* In order to use the application, you can follow the steps bellow:
   * Clone the project
   * Install dependecies (rum from cmd: npm install)
   * Lunch mongodb from your localhost